 The dog scratches at doors or windows.

-It appears panicked or apathetic.
+She destroys objects.She appears panicked or apathetic.

-It salivates excessively or trembles.
+She salivates excessively or trembles.

 Not every dog that barks when left alone has separation anxiety.